 Medical conditions that may arise during a student's enrollment in the nursing program can pose a safety issue for the student, patients, and/or others.
 Therefore, to ensure the safety of the student, their patient, and/or others, the student may be asked to submit to the program director a written and signed statement from the student's health care provider verifying that the student is safe to return to clinical practice and can safely perform the functions of nursing.
 The statement will be maintained in a confidential file in the Nursing Office and must be submitted before the student can resume clinical practice and/or returns to the program after illness.
 Students may appeal this requirement by submitting a written request to the Dean for Workforce Education.
-See "Grievance Procedure" on page 17 of the Handbook.
+See "Grievance Procedure" on page 22.
+See COVID-19 policy during the pandemic crisis.